This note preserves Durmitor as a technical mountain reference, not as a standing recommendation to fly it.

 The preserved data includes launch location, elevation, GPS, wind, landing references, and cable-car caution.

-The note keeps mountain-weather and seasonal-access limitations visible.
+The note keeps mountain-weather, cable-car, seasonal-access, and landing-choice limitations visible.

 - Place note: Durmitor / Savin Kuk upper start